ksahlin/BESST/docs/MANUAL.md

 Optional arguments:
 -------------------

-The following arguments are computed internally by BESST.
+The following arguments are computed internally / set by BESST.
 It is however good to specify mean and standard deviation if your assembly is very fragmented compared to the library insert size (not enough large contains to compute library statistics on).

+#### Library parameters: ####

 * -m < the means of the insert sizes of the library, one integer number for each library > (integer numbers)